CExA-project/ddc/docs/concepts.md

 is equivalent to defining a number of points, here 1, along the `x` dimension.

 > Note that the difference between two `DDC::DiscreteElement` creates a `DDC::DiscreteVector`, and the sum of a `DDC::DiscreteVector` and a `DDC::DiscreteElement` results in a `DDC::DiscreteElement`.
 This illustrates how `DDC::DiscreteElement` could correspond to points in an affine space, while `DDC::DiscreteVector` could correspond to vectors in a vector space or to a distance between two points.

+In summary;

++ `DDC::DiscreteElement` corresponds to each unique point of the mesh, fixed throughout the duration of the simulation and defined according to the discretization that has been done (uniform or non-uniform: see the examples of the heat equation).
+They are similar to fixed points in an affine space.
++ On the other hand, `DDC::DiscreteVector` corresponds to a number of points along a particular axis or to a distance between two points; in DDC, it corresponds to a distance between two DiscreteElements.
+These are integers that carry the strong typing of the dimension in which they are defined.

 ## ddc::DiscreteDomain